sakp7/FlexPay/README.md

 This project is based on both hardware and software.

-Streamlined Contactless Payment Solution for College Canteen
+Streamlined Contactless Payment Solution for Colleges

 Developed a comprehensive contactless payment solution featuring three interconnected applications, all powered by Firebase Cloud for seamless and hassle-free operation: